zefeng-su/Google-Data-Analytics-Capstone/README.md

 # Google-Data-Analytics-Capstone

-This is the capstone project offered by The Google Data Analytics Certificate.
+This is the capstone project offered by The Google Data Analytics Certificate I've completed in NOV 2024.
 The background of the project is as follows:

 Cyclistic is a bike sharing program which features more than 5,800 bikes and 600 docking stations.
 It offers reclining bikes, hand tricycles, and cargo bikes, making it more inclusive to people with disabilities and riders who can't use a standard two-wheeled bike.
 It was founded in 2016 and has grown tremendously into a fleet of bicycles that are geotracked and locked into a network of 692 stations across Chicago.
 The bikes can be unlocked from one station and returned to any other station in the system anytime.